best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 * if your data needs specific dates for example: 01/02/10 you can present them like this but be aware screen readers will read this as '01 slash 02 slash 10' which can be annoying and cause auditory clutter, so it is best practice to write '1 Feb 2010'

 ### Other pointers for formatting that must be followed to meet the accessibility guidelines:
-* No visual devices such as colour, shading or patterns should be used to divide up data regions ([success criterion 1.4.1 Use of colour](https://www.w3.org/TR/WCAG21/#use-of-color) and [success criterion 1.3.3 sensory characteristics](https://www.w3.org/TR/WCAG21/#sensory-characteristics).
+* No visual devices such as colour, shading or patterns should be used to divide up data regions - these devices may fail [success criterion 1.4.1 Use of colour](https://www.w3.org/TR/WCAG21/#use-of-color) and [success criterion 1.3.3 sensory characteristics](https://www.w3.org/TR/WCAG21/#sensory-characteristics).
 * No text is set in a vertical or diagonal direction - this is not mentioned specifically in the accessibility guidelines but it may be considered necessary to pass [guideline 1. perceivable](https://www.w3.org/TR/WCAG21/#perceivable) and [guideline 4. distinguishable](https://www.w3.org/TR/WCAG21/#distinguishable).
 * No text has spaces between letters in a word for visual effect as this can be difficult to read and screen readers will read the letters out one by one - this is not mentioned specifically in the accessibility guidelines but it may be considered necessary to pass [guideline 1. perceivable](https://www.w3.org/TR/WCAG21/#perceivable).
 * Colour is never used as the only way to communicate a message - this fails accessibility [success criterion 1.4.1 Use of colour](https://www.w3.org/TR/WCAG21/#use-of-color) and complicates machine readability.